TNTwise/Rife-ESRGAN-App-Linux/README.md

 ## TODO
 ### Before all this, The next release will use QT instead of Tkinter.
 I will also split GUI.py into multiple, easier to manage scripts.
 The code which this app is based on is bad, so I will attempt to re-write most of it.
-fix missing riff tag when using anything other than png, try converting the frames to webp using ffmpeg <br />
+make anime progress bar dynamic, have the first section be the fps out of the fps + 30. fix missing riff tag when using anything other than png, try converting the frames to webp using ffmpeg <br />
 Have animeintterpolation interpolate regularly until the last iteration and then lower to 30 and interpolate. make an option that allows for changing of extracted image type.<br />